Guatemalan quetzal: Banknotes

 In the top-right corner of the obverse face of each banknote, the value is displayed in Mayan numerals, representing Guatemala's cultural history.

 The Bank of Guatemala has introduced a polymer banknote of 1 quetzal on August 20, 2007, followed by a 5 quetzal polymer banknote on November 14, 2011.
+Both the 1 and 5 quetzal notes are once again on a paper substrate as of 2024.

+Out of circulation

+The fifty-cent quetzal bill is out of circulation, but it still has value.